Elections

 The Council is the governing body of the College.
 It establishes the statutory requirements that guide the regulation of the profession in the public interest.

-The Council of the College of Chiropodists of Ontario consists of 16 members; 6 chiropodists elected by the College’s chiropodist registrants, 3 podiatrists elected by the College’s podiatrist registrants, 2 chiropodists selected by Council who are on the faculty of the educational institution in Ontario that is authorized to grant diplomas or degrees in chiropody, and between 5 and 8 public members who are appointed by the Lieutenant Governor in Council from the general public.
+The Council of the College of Chiropodists of Ontario consists of 15 members; 6 chiropodists elected by the College’s chiropodist registrants, 3 podiatrists elected by the College’s podiatrist registrants, 1 chiropodist selected by Council who is on the faculty of the educational institution in Ontario that is authorized to grant diplomas or degrees in chiropody, and between 5 and 8 public members who are appointed by the Lieutenant Governor in Council from the general public.

 Get Involved